Pompey's Pillar National Monument

 Erected by Bureau of Land Management, U.S. Department of the Interior.

 Credits.
-This page was last revised on August 9, 2016.
-This page originally submitted on August 6, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 183 times since then and 15 times this year.
-Photos: 1, 2, 3, 4. submitted on August 6, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page was last revised on August 25, 2020.
+It was originally submitted on August 6, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 265 times since then and 8 times this year.
+Last updated on August 18, 2020, by Connor Olson of Lemmon, South Dakota.
+Photos: 1, 2, 3, 4. submitted on August 6, 2016, by Don Morfe of Baltimore, Maryland.
+5. submitted on July 20, 2020, by Connor Olson of Lemmon, South Dakota. • Bill Pfingsten was the editor who published this page.